Phi Kappa (secondary): Later history

 Phi Kappa was incorporated in the state of Delaware in 1943 under the leadership of alumnus Guy D. Campbell of the Delta chapter, a former Exalted Grand Master (national president).
 The fraternity was likely incorporated under the name "Phi Kappa National Fraternity" to differentiate it from the unrelated collegiate fraternity Phi Kappa, which later merged with Theta Kappa Phi to form Phi Kappa Theta.

+Members of Phi Kappa's Beta chapter (Memphis, Tenn.) in 1932.

 Although Phi Kappa chartered nearly 50 chapters and initiated over 10,000 members during its peak, only about ten chapters remained active into the 21st century.^{12} By 2005, the fraternity had contracted significantly, with active chapters limited to a small number of cities in southern Mississippi.

+Members of Phi Kappa's Delta Chi chapter (Meridian, Miss.) pictured with their dates and chaperones at a social gathering in 1946.

 A brief effort to reorganize and expand began in 2007, including the re-chartering of the Alpha Omega chapter in New Orleans.
 However, the chapter struggled to recruit new members and became inactive again by 2009.

+Members and sponsors of Phi Kappa's Alpha Omega chapter at the gate of the Dixie Brewery in New Orleans in 1966.

+Members of Phi Kappa's Theta Gamma chapter (Gulfport, Miss.) in 1974.

 The fraternity suffered a major setback in 2005 when Hurricane Katrina struck the Mississippi Gulf Coast, the region where most of the remaining active chapters were located.
 The storm destroyed a significant portion of Phi Kappa’s national records, archives, and historical memorabilia.
 Following the hurricane, widespread school closures and student evacuations contributed to long-term chapter inactivity.
 Many chapters never fully recovered and remain dormant.